liamkinne/website/README.md

 And you're all set!

-Some other things like HTTPS certiicates are only done on the server for oobvious security reasons.
+Some other things like HTTPS certificates are only done on the server for obvious security reasons.